nuadi/googlecrestscript/README.md

     =getOrders(29668, 10000032, "sell", 1)

-See the getMarketPrice for a description of these parameters.
+See the getStationMarketPrice for a description of these parameters.

 This function will return a 2D array 4 columns wide and an unknown number of rows high which will populate a sheet starting with the cell you called the function in, and then proceed to the right and down the sheet.
 The four columns have headers, and are titled Issued, Price, Volume, and Location.
 The rows are automatically sorted by price, lowest to highest.